TheZoroark007/Unity_Thesis/README.md

 This Repository uses Zxing.Net whichs License can be found here: https://github.com/zxing/zxing/blob/master/LICENSE

 Currently, rotation that was tracked by the Android device is disabled.
-To enable Kinect -pose/rotation tracking, go to
+To enable Kinect -pose/rotation tracking, go to CameraFollow.cs and replace it with this code:

-CameraFollow.cs and replace it with this code: using UnityEngine;
+"using UnityEngine;
 using UnityEngine.UI;

 public class CameraFollow : MonoBehaviour